asultan80/CBC-social-media-posting/README.md

 CBC Social Media is a Dockerized full-stack application that consists of a backend, frontend, and a Redis cache.
 The project utilizes Docker Compose to manage the application services.

+CBC Social Media Posting System allows content producers to post messages, images, and videos to multiple social media platforms (e.g., Twitter, Instagram, Bluesky) through an Angular frontend and a NestJS backend using Bull and Redis for scheduling.

 ## Project Structure

 ```